 During December Alabama has a water temperature of around 60F and Florida 64F.
 The Western portion of the gulf sees approximate water temperatures on the Texan coast of 85-87F in August to 59-62F in December and January.

-St. Petersburg, Florida current water temperature is: 87°FThis water temperature is warm enough for water sports
+St. Petersburg, Florida: The current water temperature 86 °FThe temperature is suitable for swimming

 Surfing areas on the Gulf of Mexico enjoy favourable throughout the year, with warm waters and well patrolled and maintained beaches such as St. Petersburg and Naples in Florida, and Galveston Pier for beginners or Boca Chica for more experienced surfers in Texas ensuring that there is plenty of choice.
 A plethora of sandbars, piers and jetties mean that the Gulf of Mexico surfing areas get great waves and breaks all year.

-Gulf of Mexico, Naples current water temperature is: 87°FThis water temperature is warm enough for water sports
+Gulf of Mexico, Naples: The current water temperature 87.8 °FThe temperature is suitable for swimming

-Boca Chica, Texas current water temperature is: 83°FThis water temperature is warm enough for water sports
+Boca Chica, Texas: The current water temperature 84.2 °FThe temperature is suitable for swimming

 Best Time to Visit Gulf of Mexico